Washer Shaking or Vibrating in North York

 Why is my washer shaking so much during spin?

-Common causes include an unbalanced load, weak shock absorbers, worn suspension rods, loose counterweights, leveling issues, flexible flooring, bearing wear, or a drain problem that leaves too much water in the drum.
+Common causes include an unbalanced load, weak shock absorbers, worn suspension rods, loose counterweights, leveling issues, flexible flooring, bearing wear, oval drum distortion, or a drain problem that leaves too much water in the drum.

 Can a washer be level and still shake?

 Yes.
-A washer can be level when empty but still shake under load if the shocks, suspension, counterweights, bearings, floor support, or spin control system are not working properly.
+A washer can be level when empty but still shake under load if the shocks, suspension, counterweights, bearings, floor support, oval drum condition, or spin control system are not working properly.

-Why does my washer shake only with towels or blankets?
+Why does my washer shake only with towels, blankets, or wool?

-A shaking washer can quickly damage the machine, the floor, the drain hose, the water hoses, and the stacked dryer above it.
-North York appointment availability can fill quickly, especially for urgent laundry issues.
-Book early so the problem can be diagnosed before vibration turns into a more expensive repair.
+A shaking washer can damage the machine, the floor, the drain hose, the water hoses, and the stacked dryer above it.
+Book service before vibration turns into a more expensive repair.